 4. Storytelling with Data

 Why don’t we use triangles in charts more often?
 Can design considerations come before we have the data?
 Do we take data visualization too seriously?
 Just some of the questions to geek out on with Storytelling with Data.
-FP&A leaders in the know say they love the insights on presenting the finance story provided by the show.
+Topics covered include better business communication, data storytelling, and knockout presentations.
+FP&A leaders in the know say they love the insights the show provides on presenting the finance story.

-That’s a wrap.
 In short, there has long been an issue that finance is unknown and shrouded in secrecy or worse still not taking sufficient credit for its powerful role in business and the wider economy.
-These listens allow us to see the full power of the CFO’s office recounted with world class interviewees that know how to tell a good story and provide actionable advice.
+These listens allow us to see the full power of the CFO’s office recounted with world-class interviewees who know how to tell a good story and provide actionable advice.

 The CFO’s Office has never sounded so good!